Trace anomaly contributions to semi-classical wormhole geometries

-In Fig.~\ref{wecgenera}, we illustrate the behavior of the radial and tangential pressures as functions of the radial coordinate for different values of the parameters $\lambda$ and $\alpha$.
-In particular, the magnitude of the radial pressure increases near the wormhole throat as the parameter $\lambda$ is increased.
+In Fig.~\ref{wecgenera}, we illustrate the behavior of the radial and tangential pressures as functions of the radial coordinate by employing Eqs.~(\ref{prrnew1})--(\ref{pttnew1}) together with the numerical solutions for the function $W(r)$, for different values of the parameters $\lambda$ and $\alpha$.
+In particular, the magnitude of the radial pressure is observed to increase in the vicinity of the wormhole throat as the parameter $\lambda$ increases.